Croquis templates for sketching Fashion Flats! (videos in this post)

 You see, proportion is relative size.
 That’s important for fashion flats and fashion sketching!

-Because you want to clarify How each part relates in size to the others, as they come together to create one unified shape?
+Because you want to clarify how each part relates in size to the others, as they come together to create one unified shape, look, design; as well as one unified collection.

 I know it seems like a lot at first,

-but it becomes your stomping ground once you apply yourself to “befriending” what fashion flats are really all about.
+but it becomes your creative stomping ground once you apply yourself to “befriending” what fashion flats are really all about and what they’re capable of.

-Week 3 of my FASHION DESIGN EXPERIENCE course includes a workbook for flat sketching that teaches step by step techniques and examples along with templates to get you started sketching right away, and tutorials!!
+Week 3 of the FASHION EXPRESSION EXPERIENCE course includes a workbook for flat sketching that teaches step by step techniques and examples along with templates to get you started sketching right away, and tutorials!!

-Or check out my whole intensive FREEDOM FASHION semester course!
-It’s in the header menu.
+Or check out my whole intensive SOULFUL FASHION FOUNDATION semester course.
 We’ll go deep into flats there so you can include them in your line sheets and portfolio layouts.

 I love to create my own croquis templates